What’s Next for California Schools?

 GDTFII Finding 2: California’s education system needs capacity building in order for educators and others to identify and implement effective improvement strategies.

-California’s Statewide System of Support benefitted from increased funding and a focus on strengthening county office capacity to support schools and districts.
+California’s Statewide System of Support benefited from increased funding and a focus on strengthening county office capacity to support schools and districts.
 Local leaders praise the emphasis on assistance over compliance but say the effort is uneven and inadequately funded.
 Policies to improve support for English learners were introduced in 2019-20 and impact will be studied through a new proficiency assessment and a teacher observation protocol, to be completed in fall 2020.
 To bolster continuous improvement efforts, the 2019–20 budget provided $10 million for a longitudinal student-level data system and one of the first steps will be matching student records between K–12 and higher education.
 With two bills passed in 2019, charter school oversight and governance also garnered policy attention.

 GDTFII Finding 3: Funding for schools remains short of adequate, and pensions, special education, and facilities could destabilize the system or worsen inequities.